Rosetree-Solutions/Rosetree-Guides/ApexStyleGuide.md

 ## Formatting

 We use the [Prettier Code Formatter](https://developer.salesforce.com/tools/vscode/en/user-guide/prettier/) for APEX which is available through this [plugin](https://github.com/dangmai/prettier-plugin-apex).
-Most developers are auto formatting their code upon save through the use of a code formatting engine.
+Most developers are auto-formatting their code upon save through the use of a code formatting engine.
 If multiple developers are working on the same file it is very beneficial that they use the same code formatter.
-For this reason the use of this plugin is encouraged but not required.
+For this reason, the use of this plugin is encouraged but not required.

-From a code review perspective the following standards will be enforced.
+From a code review perspective, the following standards will be enforced.

 ##### Braces are Used Where Optional